 Policies lets you control how the clients are allowed to operate, and the security policies that they will deploy.
 There is a wide range of customisation here, but the Default Enterprise settings will probably be appropriate for most users.
 Here you can allow users to interact with the VIPRE client.
-For example, you can allow them to scan items via a right click, or forcing USB devices to be scanned on insertion.
+For example, you can allow them to scan items via a right click, or force USB devices to be scanned on insertion.

 Exclusions allows you to create exclusion lists of files, paths, folders and so forth that are excluded from scanning.
-This might, for example, include some shared space that is managed in a different way to normal storage.
+This might, for example, include some shared space that is managed in a different way from normal storage.

 Finally, the Setup area covers system settings and all the main defaults of the platform.
 Deploy Agents allows you to download an agent installer package, to create a policy installer, and to invite users via email.
+Profile lets you enable two-factor authentication.